andrewhaoyu/PAGEANT/README.md

 ### Output

-The application conducts power analysis under three different models for genetic architecture assuming (I): MAF is independent of EV ;(II) MAF is independent of genetic effects measured in the unit of per copy of an allele (beta^2=EV/(2MAF(1-MAF))); and (III) MAF is negatively correlated with genetic effect through the function .
-When a single EV is specified, for each genetic architecture, it returns a distribution of power and key summary measures (mean, median,  25th and 75th percentiles).
+The application conducts power analysis and sample size under three different models for genetic architecture assuming (S1): MAF is independent of EV ;(S2) MAF is independent of genetic effects measured in the unit of per copy of an allele (beta^2=EV/(2MAF(1-MAF))); and (S3) MAF is negatively correlated with genetic effect through the function .
+When a single EV is specified, for each genetic architecture, it returns a distribution of power or sample size and key summary measures (mean, median,  25th and 75th percentiles).
 This distribution corresponds to uncertainty association with various additional parameters, such as number of variants within a gene and minor allele frequencies.
+Application returns distribution of the number of variants within a gene as it is one of essential parameters.
 If a range of EV is specified, plots and table for average power over the range of specified EV is returned.

 ## Genome-level power calculation